 Section 9.02.
-Checks, etc. All checks, drafts, notes, bonds, bills of exchange, and orders for the payment of money and other evidences of indebtedness in an amount greater than Five Thousand Dollars (\$5,000.00) shall, unless otherwise directed by the Board of Directors or required by law, be authorized by the President, Vice-President, or Secretary-Treasurer.
-The Board of Directors may, however, designate officers or employees of the Corporation, other than those named above, who may, in the name of the Corporation, execute drafts, checks and orders for the payment of money in its behalf.
-The Executive Director shall keep the Secretary-Treasurer apprised of the transfer of funds to the host institution for budgeted amounts approved for each fiscal year.
+Checks, etc. All checks, drafts, notes, bonds, bills of exchange, and orders for the payment of money and other evidences of indebtedness in an amount greater than Five Thousand Dollars (\$5,000.00) shall, unless otherwise directed by the Board of Directors or required by law, be authorized by the approved for each fiscal year.
 Payments may be made monthly or as the need arises.